netidx/netidx-book/src/browser_views.md

 leaving design mode.
 We can also use the expression inspector, by clicking the tool button right next to the expression, to construct and debug more complex expressions.
-Using that tool will be covered more in the next section.
+Using that tool will be covered more in the next section on BScript.